 How do you know veggies are done?

-The simple trick I used to know the veggies are done by gently cutting the veggies with the tip of a rubber spatula.
+The simple trick I use to know the veggies are done by gently cutting the veggies with the tip of a rubber spatula.
 If veggies get cut effortlessly, it means veggies are ready.
 If not, cook for some more time.
 The other sign is a visual check on the colour and size of the veggies.
-You can easily predict the change if you give attention.
+You can easily predict the change.

 Variations